 Capitalization helps communicate the importance of specific words and can be used to indicate a change in meaning.
 To keep this effective, we need to limit what we capitalize.

-- Use sentence case most of the time.
+- Use sentence case the rest of the time.

 - Capitalize the first letter of proper nouns (product names, countries, acronyms, and people's names) regardless of where they appear in a sentence.

-- Don't capitalize articles (a, an, the) or propositions (of, on, for, in, to, with, etc.) unless they're at the beginning of a sentence.
+- Don't capitalize articles (a, an, the) or prepositions (of, on, for, in, to, with, etc.) unless they're at the beginning of a sentence.

 |Top 5 transaction traces||Top 5 Transaction Traces|

 |New Relic is a proper noun.||New relic is a proper noun.|

 |Statue of Liberty||Statue Of Liberty|